Rare (Gwen Stefani song)

-"Rare" is a song recorded by American singer and songwriter Gwen Stefani from her third studio album, This Is What the Truth Feels Like (2016).
-It was released on March 18, 2016, along with the rest of This Is What the Truth Feels Like by Interscope Records.
-The track was written by Stefani, Justin Tranter, Julia Michaels, and Greg Kurstin; Kurstin was the track's sole producer.
+"Rare" is a song recorded by American singer and songwriter Gwen Stefani from her third studio album, This Is What the Truth Feels Like, which was released on March 18, 2016, by Interscope Records.
+The album's closing track, it was written by Stefani, Justin Tranter, Julia Michaels, and its producer Greg Kurstin.

-"Rare" is an electropop and folk pop influenced song and serves as the album's closing track.
-Lyrically, the song discusses finding love when all hope was lost.
-Several media outlets speculated that "Rare" was written about Stefani's boyfriend Blake Shelton and his ex-wife Miranda Lambert.
-"Rare" received generally favorable reviews from music critics, some of which called the song "glamorous" and predicted that it would become a future "summer hit".
+"Rare" is an electropop and folk pop song that discusses finding love when all hope was lost.
+Several media outlets speculated that it was written about Stefani's boyfriend Blake Shelton and his ex-wife Miranda Lambert.
+"Rare" received generally favorable reviews from music critics, some of which called the song "glamorous" and conjectured that it would become a "summer hit".

 Background

 In 2013, following Stefani's work with No Doubt, she enlisted the help of Greg Kurstin to write and produce songs for her upcoming third studio album.
 After Stefani's 2014 single releases, "Baby Don't Lie" and "Spark the Fire", received mixed responses, she scrapped all of her completed material for the opportunity to start fresh.
 A year later, Stefani enlisted other potential collaborators, like Justin Tranter and Julia Michaels, for work on the album shortly after she announced her divorce from Gavin Rossdale.
 Stefani later revealed that during the writing of several songs, including "Rare", she and Michaels had taken "stream-of-conscious" lyrics from her computer and fit them into melodies.

 "Rare" was written by Stefani, Justin Tranter, Julia Michaels, and Greg Kurstin; Kurstin serves as the track's sole producer.
 The track was mixed by Serban Ghenea, with John Hanes and Phil Seaford serving as assistant mixing engineers; Julian Burg and Alex Pasco were in charge of recording, with Stephen Felix serving as an assistant recorder.
 "Rare" became available for purchase on March 18, along with the rest of This Is What the Truth Feels Like.

 Blake Shelton, Stefani's boyfriend, declared on Twitter that "Rare" was his favorite song on This Is What the Truth Feels Like, to which Stefani tweeted back "Wonder who that one is about?", alluding to the fact that it was written about him.
 Several of the songs on This Is What the Truth Feels Like were written about Shelton, including the "Rare" and the album's second single, "Make Me Like You"; even though her writing sessions began with lyrics revolving her breakup with Rossdale, the songs slowly became centered on her newly found relationship with Shelton.